noonat/intersect/intersect.js.md

 make if you are learning about collision detection.
 There is also an excellent [list of different algorithms here][algorithms].

-The code is written in [CoffeeScript], but it's simple and should be easily portable to your language of choice.
+The code is written in JavaScript, but it's simple and should be easily portable to your language of choice.
 If you just want to see the code, take a look at [the compiled JS file][compiled].
-It's stripped of comments and fairly readable.

 1. [Helpers](#helpers)
 2. [Types of Tests](#types-of-tests)